A Decentralised Digital Token Architecture for Public Transport: Conclusions

 \subsection{Future Work}

-Although this project goes some of the way to answering the question of viability in a production setting, it notes its shortcomings and areas that need to be further explored before DigID can be deployed into production.
+Although this project offers a partial answer the question of viability of a privacy-respecting, decentralised payment system for public transport in a production setting, there are important shortcomings and areas that should be further explored before it can be deployed into production.
+We offer some reasoning for our prioritisation of such work.

-First, the evaluation noted that the experiments were run locally which may affect system performance and subsequent conclusions are drawn.
-It is recommended that future work include redeploying the system on multiple nodes to simulate CPs, APs, and Services, as well as running the User code on mobile devices.
-Results can then be compared against those gathered in this work.

-Second, it was mentioned that the proof-of-concept does not perfectly implement the protocol description specified in Section~\ref{overview}.
-The implementation should be extended such that it implements the complete \textit{ex-post payment} extension.
-Additionally, it should be investigated to what extent the messages can be optimised.
-This would permit the analysis of a system that more closely resembles the production system and is more likely to meet TfL requirements in all cases.

-Finally, it cannot be expected that all users have equal access to the internet nor can internet access be guaranteed in underground stations.
-The DigID protocol specifies an offline mode in which the protocol can be run.
-The implementation should be extended such that both online and offline use is possible.
-After which the design trade-offs and the performance of the system can be reassessed.
-All these recommendations are considered executable and would further prove the robustness of the protocol.